Sumanth197/Sumanth197.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+{% include base_path %}

-    Pursuing a Master's in Computer Science at George Mason University with a strong foundation in data science.
-Previously, a Data Scientist at Jio AI-CoE with 3 years of expertise in Explainable AI, Machine Learning, NLP, and Deep Learning.
+    I am Sumanth Pursuing a Master's in Computer Science at [George Mason University](https://www.gmu.edu/). with a strong foundation in data science.
+Previously, a Data Scientist at [Jio](https://www.jio.com/) AI-CoE with 3 years of expertise in Explainable AI, Machine Learning, NLP, and Deep Learning.
 Passionate about Computer Science, seeking opportunities to enhance skills through Industrial Research Applications in Artificial Intelligence.
-Eager to contribute to the success of esteemed organizations.
-Currently exploring Full-Time Opportunities in the field of Data Science and Machine Learning.

 Website
 ======